funbox/init-exporter/readme.md

 `kill_timeout` option lets you override the default process kill timeout of 30 seconds.

 `kill_signal` specifies which signal to use when killing a service.

+`reload_signal` specifies which signal to use when reloading a service.

 `respawn` option controls how often the job can fail.
 If the job restarts more often than `count` times in `interval`, it won't be restarted anymore.